-With London’s Ultra Low Emission Zone (ULEZ) now launched and more to follow, this guide explains how a ULEZ works and the fees you’ll need to pay.
+With London’s Ultra Low Emission Zone (ULEZ) now launched and due to expand, this guide explains how a ULEZ works and the fees you’ll need to pay.

 Ultra Low Emission Zones (ULEZ) are a new concept to tackle urban air quality challenges in the United Kingdom.

-- Financial charges under the London ULEZ are in addition to the Congestion Charge, and failure to pay can result in penalty fees
+These financial charges under the London ULEZ are in addition to the Congestion Charge, and failure to pay can result in penalty fees.

 What is an Ultra Low Emission Zone (ULEZ)